-- A17.
-In meeting the ISA (UK) 315 (Revised) requirement to obtain an understanding of the control environment,21 the auditor may consider features of the control environment relevant to mitigating the risks of material misstatement associated with related party relationships and transactions, such as: - Internal ethical codes, appropriately communicated to the entity's personnel and enforced, governing the circumstances in which the entity may enter into specific types of related party transactions. - Policies and procedures for open and timely disclosure of the interests that management and those charged with governance have in related party transactions. - The assignment of responsibilities within the entity for identifying, recording, summarizing, and disclosing related party transactions. - Timely disclosure and discussion between management and those charged with governance of significant related party transactions outside the entity's normal course of business, including whether those charged with governance have appropriately challenged the business rationale of such transactions (for example, by seeking advice from external professional advisors). - Clear guidelines for the approval of related party transactions involving actual or perceived conflicts of interest, such as approval by a subcommittee of those charged with governance comprising individuals independent of management. - Periodic reviews by the internal audit function, where applicable. - Proactive action taken by management to resolve related party disclosure issues, such as by seeking advice from the auditor or external legal counsel. - The existence of whistle-blowing policies and procedures, where applicable. - A18.
+21 ISA (UK) 315 (Revised July 2020), paragraph 21.

+control environment relevant to mitigating the risks of material misstatement associated with related party relationships and transactions, such as:

+- Internal ethical codes, appropriately communicated to the entity's personnel and enforced, governing the circumstances in which the entity may enter into specific types of related party transactions. - Policies and procedures for open and timely disclosure of the interests that management and those charged with governance have in related party transactions. - The assignment of responsibilities within the entity for identifying, recording, summarizing, and disclosing related party transactions. - Timely disclosure and discussion between management and those charged with governance of significant related party transactions outside the entity's normal course of business, including whether those charged with governance have appropriately challenged the business rationale of such transactions (for example, by seeking advice from external professional advisors). - Clear guidelines for the approval of related party transactions involving actual or perceived conflicts of interest, such as approval by a subcommittee of those charged with governance comprising individuals independent of management. - Periodic reviews by the internal audit function, where applicable. - Proactive action taken by management to resolve related party disclosure issues, such as by seeking advice from the auditor or external legal counsel. - The existence of whistle-blowing policies and procedures, where applicable. - A18.
 Controls over related party relationships and transactions within some entities may be deficient or non-existent for a number of reasons, such as: - The low importance attached by management to identifying and disclosing related party relationships and transactions. - The lack of appropriate oversight by those charged with governance. - An intentional disregard for such controls because related party disclosures may reveal information that management considers sensitive, for example, the existence of transactions involving family members of management. - An insufficient understanding by management of the related party requirements of the applicable financial reporting framework. - The absence of disclosure requirements under the applicable financial reporting framework.